Rudraksh (film): Critical response

 Rudraksh opened to a negative reception by critics.
-Taran Adarsh of Bollywood Hungama rated the film 1.5/5, stating,"Rudraksh rests on Sanjay Dutt and Suniel Shetty's shoulders and both enact their parts with utmost sincerity.
+Taran Adarsh of IndiaFM rated the film 1.5 out of 5, stating, "Rudraksh rests on Sanjay Dutt and Suniel Shetty's shoulders and both enact their parts with utmost sincerity.
 Dutt seems to be enjoying his work and it shows on screen.
 Shetty too is up to the mark.
 The get-ups of both Dutt and Shetty would also be appreciated.
 Bipasha Basu does an okay job, while Isha Koppikar leaves an impression in a negative role.
 Kabir Bedi is alright.
 Nigar Khan sizzles in the dance track.
 On the whole, Rudraksh proves the adage 'All that glitters is not gold' absolutely right.
 The film has gloss, no soul, which will take a toll on its overall business."
-On the critical aggregator website Rotten Tomatoes, the film has a rating of 38%, and a rating of 2.7/10 by IMDb.
-The film stands among the lowest rated Bollywood films of all time.
+Anupama Chopra of India Today wrote, "What has Mani Shankar been smoking?
+That is the first question that comes to mind as you watch Rudraksh, a deliriously bad Ramayan-meets-Indiana Jones-meets-Matrix saga."

+Manish Gajjar of BBC.com wrote, "In trying to concentrate on the special effects, the director fails to pay any attention to the screenplay.
+This is reflected in the finished product.
+Overall, Rudraksh is a film which only entertains in parts.
+With a half baked screenplay, it would be interesting to see how it fares at the UK box office."
+Ronjita Kulkarni of Rediff.com wrote, "Rudraksh seems too ambitious a film for the director.
+In his attempt to explore mythology and the supernatural, the director does not seem to have known what to focus on.
+The characters are half-baked and look silly.
+Dutt looks uncomfortable in some of his meditation scenes and fights.
+If this movie was supposed to have thrills, there are none."

-Box Office
+Box office

-Rudraksh had a fairly decent opening day, collecting ₹1.10 crore on its first day, followed by ₹1.17 crore on its second day and ₹1.30 crore on its third day, taking its opening weekend collection to ₹3.57 crore.
+Rudraksh collected ₹1.10 crore on its first day, followed by ₹1.17 crore on its second day and ₹1.30 crore on its third day, taking its opening weekend collection to ₹3.57 crore.

 The film collected a total of ₹5.12 crore in its opening week, and ended up with a domestic lifetime collection of ₹5.97 crore, and was declared a as a "Disaster" by Box Office India.